Board of Trustees

 Marc Mihaly, Calais

-Marc Mihaly is a professor at Vermont Law School and served as its president and dean from 2012 – 2017.
+Marc Mihaly is Professor Emeritus at Vermont Law School and served as its president and dean from 2012 – 2017.
 He is an expert in land use, urban planning, and energy law.
 Marc received his BA from Harvard College and, after service in the Peace Corps, received his JD from Boalt Hall School of Law, University of California, Berkeley.
 He co-founded Shute, Mihaly and Weinberger in San Francisco.
 He provided advice and counsel to governments and environmental agencies on environmental law.

 Robin Morris, Waitsfield